lakshmishreea122003/SoulAI-Assessment/README.md

 - Grad-CAM – Visualizes regions of an image contributing most to the model's prediction.

 ### Part 4 - App Development
+[This directory] has the dockerised application built using Flask, Streamlit, Docker, AWS, pickle, Postman The following are the features of the app:
+- /predict endpoint takes an image as input and returns the predicted class.
+- Implemented basic authentication for API access.
+- Tested the API using Postman or CURL.
+- Streamlit for image classification UI.
+- Containerize the application using Docker.
+- Deployed the app on AWS EC2.

+I do not want to expose the link to public API endpoint on this repo.
+Please mail lakshmishreea122003@gmail.com.
+I shall share the public API endpoint hosted on AWS.